Solar Water Heating Wellington

 Flat Plate vs Evacuated Tube

 We repair and replace solar collectors, solar pumps, controllers, diagnose faults, replace insulation and repair frost damage and leaks.
 We repair flashings and improve energy efficiency.
-We cover different areas in Wellington including Island Bay, Johnsonville, Karori, Khandallah, Lower Hutt, Lyall Bay, Miramar, Porirua, Pukerua Bay, Seatoun, Tawa and Upper Hutt.
+We cover all areas in Wellington including Island Bay, Johnsonville, Karori, Khandallah, Lower Hutt, Lyall Bay, Miramar, Porirua, Pukerua Bay, Seatoun, Tawa and Upper Hutt.